wizelineacademy/academy-go-q12021/README.md

 - Go 1.15 or newer.
 - OMDb API Key.

-Before running the application, one must add the OMDb API Key as an environment variable (_"movies.omdb.api.key"_) if `Movie Crawling feature` is desired.
+Before running the application, one must add the OMDb API Key in the (_"/configs/movies.yaml"_) if `Movie Crawling feature` is desired.

 Run the following command: